 For instance, you will see bookies going with -250 for the favorite or +250 for the underdog.
 It definitely seems confusing, especially because your intuition is telling you that fighters with the plus prefix should be treated as favorites.

 But things are not as difficult as they seem at first.
-We will use this post to show you everything there is to know about boxing and MMA odds.
+We will use this post to show you everything there is to know about MMA and boxing odds.
 Let’s give it a try….

 A Simple Explanation of Booking Odds